 Radical nephrectomy involves removal of the entire kidney.
 This approach is used for large cancers that have started to grow into the major veins or into the fat surrounding the kidney, or for smaller tumours in locations that are not suitable for partial nephrectomy.
 High-risk patients may also benefit from removal of nearby lymph glands if these glands appear enlarged on preoperative scans.
 Radical nephrectomy can be performed through open, laparoscopic or robotic approaches.

 When is it safe to watch a kidney tumour?

-Observation is appropriate in elderly patients with major coexisting medical conditions, where the tumour does not cause symptoms and has a low risk of aggressive behaviour.
-In these cases, the tumour can be monitored over time with periodic imaging, with a plan to intervene if aggressive features develop.
-Triggers for intervention would include a rapid increase in size, or if the tumour grows beyond 4cm.
+Observation is appropriate in elderly patients with major coexisting medical conditions.
+In these cases, we would monitor the tumour over time with periodic imaging.
+We would intervene if aggressive features develop, such as a rapid increase in size or the emergence of new symptoms.

-Observation is not recommended in younger patients, given the risk of progression to incurable disease during a patient’s lifetime.
-Also, as tumours grow, surgery becomes more complicated and kidney preservation may no longer be possible.
+We do not recommend observation in younger patients, given the risk of progression to incurable disease during a patient’s lifetime.
+Also, as tumours grow, surgery becomes more complicated and kidney preservation may become impossible.